alanmmckay/KLEINcompiler/README.txt

 home directory = KLEINcompiler

 doc:
-klein_machine.jpg - this is an image of the state machine we came up with, it is missing comments and returns off certain states to minimize size for easier understanding.
+begin_state_machine.jff - JFlap file for our state machine klein_machine.jpg - this is an image of the state machine we came up with, it is missing comments and returns off certain states to minimize size for easier understanding.
 RegularExpressions.txt - this file contains our reg ex's for each token scannerstatuscheck.txt - this is our initial check in on the project.